-- Arrive promptly at the indicated start of the program. - Show consideration to the speaker and members of the audience by turning off devices, putting homework away, and remaining respectfully quiet. - Swipe IDs through the card reader at the auditorium door to receive credit for attendance (or use the sign-in sheet located at the service). - Remain in attendance throughout the service in order to receive credit for attending.
+- Arrive promptly at the indicated start of the program. - Show consideration to the speaker and members of the audience by turning off devices, putting homework away, and remaining respectfully quiet. - Swipe IDs through the card reader at the auditorium door to receive credit for attendance (or use the sign-in sheet located at the service).
+In order to obtain credit for attendance, students must swipe in/sign up no earlier than fifteen minutes before chapel and no later than five minutes after chapel begins. - Swiping in / signing in someone else's name or swiping and leaving are acts of dishonesty and will result in disciplinary action. - Remain in attendance throughout the service in order to receive credit for attending.